octodns/octodns-rackspace/README.md

 providers:
   rackspace:
     class: octodns_rackspace.RackspaceProvider
-    # TODO
+    # The the username to authenticate with (required)
+    username: env/RACKSPACE_USERNAME
+    # The api key that grants access for that user (required)
+    api_key: env/RACKSPACE_API_KEY
 ```

 ### Support Information

 #### Records

-TODO: All octoDNS record types are supported.
+RackspaceProvider supports A, AAAA, ALIAS, CNAME, MX, NS, PTR, SPF, and TXT

 #### Dynamic

-TODO: RackspaceProvider does not support dynamic records.
+RackspaceProvider does not support dynamic records.

 ### Development

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

-TODO: any provider specific setup, a docker compose to run things locally etc?